 The function or feature may appear to be related or part of the Scope Definition, but it is not required due to it being assigned elsewhere (e.g. to internal resources, another part of government or another Contractor), or the extra costs and resources associated with incorporating it are not available, or the feature or function is, in reality, "all flash but no substance".

 This is a plan that describes a ministry's purpose or mission, its direction or vision, its goals and Objectives, the operational strategies and resources it intends to use to achieve those Objectives, and how it will know if it has been successful (through the use of performance measures and targets).

 A Shared Cost Arrangement is a Contract or formal written agreement between the Province and a Contractor to provide services to a third party on behalf of the Province.
 They are referred to as non-exchange transactions meaning that government is not the direct beneficiary of the goods or services.
 Shared Cost Arrangements are usually for social services delivered to eligible participants; examples include job training programs, services for victims of crime, parenting programs, residential care services, new immigrant services, etc. Shared Cost Arrangements may be paid fully by the Province, or may include funding from other sources.
 Shared Cost Arrangements may also be referred to as Transfers Under Agreement (TUA) or Contribution Agreements.

 Shared Services British Columbia (SSBC)

-SSBC is a collection of divisions within the Ministry of Technology, Innovation and Citizens’ Services that provide support to the Province and, as requested, to the Broader Public Sector regarding space, technology and procurement and supply.
+SSBC is a collection of divisions within the Ministry of Citizens’ Services that provide support to the Province and, as requested, to the Broader Public Sector regarding space, technology and procurement and supply.
 It is the lead agency for procuring and supplying the technology, accommodation, products and services required by the Province and the Broader Public Sector.

 Short-form Request for Proposals (SRFP)